|AutomationDirect Live Chat|

 For tasks that need to be executed (scanned) on an event or time base.
 A task in this folder must be called to run by a "Call Task" instruction.

 Any task placed in this folder will not be executed (scanned).
 This can be especially useful during testing and debug.

-Export your tagname database from the Productivity CPU and import it into your C-more HMI Panel or Point of View SCADA software to jumpstart your HMI development.
+Export your tagname database from the Productivity CPU and import it into your C-more HMI Panel to jumpstart your HMI development.
 No more digging through your notes, or hunting through your ladder logic to find the right tagname.